marcin-kli/MP2/README.md

 ## Strategy

 Tha main aim of this project is to create a simple website which shows information about earthquakes and interacts as a mobile app.
-The site is divided into three parts.
-Major earthquakes in the last 30 days, major earthquakes in history, and basic explanation what causes the earthquakes.
+The site is divided into four parts.
+Major earthquakes in the last 30 days, major earthquakes in history, custom search and basic explanation what causes the earthquakes.
 Site owner goal: provide interactive solution to search, display data and information about earthquakes.
 User goal: find relevant data and some basic knowledge about earthquakes.

 ## Scope

-As a MVP (minimum viable product) I divide landing page into 3 sections which show below features:
+As a MVP (minimum viable product) I divide landing page into 4 sections which show below features:
 - list of the earthquakes in chosen period of time
 - list of the 20 the biggest earthquakes in the past
 - educational information